KPMP/orion-data/README.md

 6. Navigate to upload and confirm packages no longer exist

 ## Globus application registration
-This application is registered in Globus here -- https://app.globus.org/ -- in the "KPMP Data Lake" project as "KPMP Data Lake Uploader".
-The application has the roles of the users assigned to it under the "Roles" tab.
+This application is registered in Globus here -- [https://app.globus.org/](https://app.globus.org/settings/developers) -- in the "KPMP Data Lake" project as "KPMP Data Lake Uploader".
+You need to grant the application's userID write access to the Guest Collection being used as the Data Lake INBOX.

 ## Creating new credentials files for Globus
  1. Delete (if necessary) the `StoredCredential` file in the `globus_tokens` directory.